 - Mild perspiration

 Buprenorphine has not been around for very long so there are no extensive studies yet as to its long-term effects.
 However, experts believe these effects may be similar to those of other more well-researched opioids.
 Once usage stops, some long-term effects may persist, as follows:

 - Mood problems

 - Physical weakness

 Buprenorphine can be highly addictive, especially when misused.
-When patients begin taking them over the proper dose, they begin to develop tolerance, progressively needing more and more of the drug to achieve the same desired effect.
-As a result, withdrawal symptoms begin to be felt more quickly, making the user feel very ill.
+When patients begin taking them in excess of the proper dose, they begin to develop tolerance, progressively needing more and more of the drug to achieve the same desired effect.
+As a result, withdrawal symptoms begin to felt more quickly, which makes the user feel very ill.
 Addiction signs and symptoms include:

 - A constant need for the drug

 - Using higher doses of the drug